 A lot has changed between when I started blogging and now.
 I am here to share some of the overarching tips that you may not know.
-I made a lot of mistakes and you will make poor choices sometimes too.
-But if you stick with it and continue on with whatever your mission is for, then you’re good to go.
+I made a lot of mistakes and you may make poor choices too but if you stick with it and continue on with whatever your mission is for, then you’re good to go.

 If you’d like to start out on the right foot with this whole process here’s a few main things I think you need to know to do.
 These may seem very obvious but indeed they are not.
 It’s easy to get wrapped up in the busy day to day and forget to stay on top of the work that needs to be done to help you be successful.
 So when I first started blogging it was very relaxed, ho-hum and this can work for some people but I always wanted to be seen and be social.

 This is a big one!
 I never thought it mattered being on a schedule or having any kind of consistency.
 But at the end of the day, you have to be reliable for your readers.
 I started out as an all week long blogger.
 6-7 days and short and sweet posts, mostly linkups.
 This isn’t a good way to blog or be successful in any kind of way.
 Now I blog 4-5 days a week with longer and more helpful posts on a variety of topics and fewer linkups, maybe one to two per week.
 You can also reuse old content, freshen it up, and make it shiny new.
 This will make your hard work show better and appease your target demographic.
 It’s a bit of work for a larger payoff-a new graphic will sometimes turn it all around.
 So here are my top points for a smooth start to your new space.

 Being social to me means, talk to your peers and people you look up to.
 Communicate and share your genuine thoughts and feelings on their content and what they put up.
 Engage them in conversation aside from blogging on social media and get to know them.
 You never know what someone might help with,